“Return to your homes!” Avinon exhorted. “Flee, lock your doors, shut yourselves in your cellars! The storm cometh!”

 “Then ye will walk the road with me, the Prophet of the Black Crow,” Avinon proclaimed, “the road to Merolate!”

-“I am certain that there is a reasonably explanation for all of this.”
+“I am certain that there is a reasonable explanation for all of this.”
 Borivat placed a report into the same pile gently, but there was an evident strain in his voice.
 “I am forced to admit, at the present time, that I have not the slightest idea what that explanation might be.”

 “It’s almost enough to convince me that you have a point about recordkeeping,” Wezzix grumbled.
-“If we had detailed records of such little things as daily weather events stretched decades, then maybe I would be able to convince myself that this just happens sometimes.”
+“If we had detailed records of such little things as daily weather events stretching decades, then maybe I would be able to convince myself that this just happens sometimes.”

 “I doubt we’d be able to prove that if we had records going back centuries, even to the Warring Tribes period.”
 Jabbing his finger at the pages with an uncharacteristic vehemence, Borivat punctuated his next statement.
 “Weather like this does.
 Not.
 Happen.”
 He slumped, and sighed.
 “It just doesn’t make any sense.”